 Teen Pregnancy Prevention program

 The PRCHN is the external evaluator of the Cuyahoga County Board of Health’s (CCBH) Teen Pregnancy Prevention (TPP) program.
-The program provides evidence-based human sexuality programming in a classroom setting to fifth through ninth grade students in seven local school districts and at the Lesbian, Gay, Bisexual and Transgender (LGBT) Community Center of Greater Cleveland.
-The Cuyahoga County Board of Health has engaged the PRCHN as the External Evaluator for the five-year project.
+The program provides evidence-based human sexuality programming in a classroom setting to sixth grade through high school students in local school districts and at community organizations.
+The Cuyahoga County Board of Health has engaged the PRCHN as the External Evaluator for the five-year project (2015-2020).

 In early 2019, the PRCHN entered a five-year contract with the Cleveland Metropolitan School District (CMSD) to conduct the surveillance portions of the district's Responsible Sexual Behavior program.
 This work includes administering the YRBS in CMSD high schools during odd-numbered years and creating School Health Profiles during even-numbered years.
 CMSD administers this program through a grant from the U.S. Centers for Disease Control and Prevention, Division of Adolescent School Health (CDC-DASH), which allows CMSD to deliver sexual health education; increase access to sexual health services; and establish safe and supportive environments.